appbaseio/Docs/src/Getting Started.md

 })
 ```

-## Further: User Authentications
+## Further

 If you are using Appbase from a Javascript client, you might want to use user authentications over secret.
 Checkout [here](/docs/authentications.html) for more.

-You should checkout the [Javascript API reference](/docs/js.html) as a next step.
+As a next step, you should checkout the [Javascript API reference](/docs/js.html) for an in-depth usage guide.